-Though small, 3 additional rooms are crammed with a mishmash of period clothes, cannons, barbaric medieval weapons, peculiar firearms with massive butts, yellowed books, handmade games, a nifty sidesaddle, and my personal favorite – a one-horse carriage for a single adult passenger with a small “bumper” seat in the very front for a child.
+Though small, three additional rooms are crammed with a mishmash of period clothes, cannons, barbaric medieval weapons, peculiar firearms with massive butts, yellowed books, handmade games, a nifty sidesaddle, and my personal favorite – a one-horse carriage for a single adult passenger with a small “bumper” seat in the very front for a child.

 This modest venue might lack the sophistication and notoriety of larger museums in Geneva and Zurich, but it’s clear that the local residents proudly and lovingly maintain it so that visitors may enjoy it.